 Jules is a board-certified Doctor of Physical Therapy specializing in pelvic health and orthopedics.
 She is licensed to practice in Massachusetts and New York.

-Jules is more than a physical therapist, with her expertise in pregnancy & postpartum rehabilitation, running & exercise programming, and pelvic health rehabiliation, she can give you the tools to reach your goals (and set new ones!).
+Jules is more than a physical therapist, with her expertise in pregnancy & postpartum rehabilitation, exercise programming, and pelvic health rehabilitation, she can give you the tools to reach your goals (and set new ones!).